 We are always looking at different ways we can improve the care and services to you as a member of our community and that means partnering with you so that you can contribute to identifying what needs to be improved and how we should do this.

 Feedback that you provide us with is also a key to improving care and services at HRH.
-Your lived experience offers great value in terms of what we do well and what we need to change so that positive outcomes are experienced for every person, every time.
+Your lived experience offers great value in terms of what we do well and what we might need to change so that positive outcomes are experienced for every person, every time.

 Checking on how we are going